-Keep it simple and give yourself time to adjust to the altitude (Mexico City sits at a ridiculous 2,250ft above sea level) by starting off with a visit to the key landmarks of the historic centre.
+Keep it simple and give yourself time to adjust to the altitude (Mexico City sits 7,200ft/2,200m above sea level) by starting off with a visit to the key landmarks in the historic center.

-11am: Afterwards, head off to Museo del Palacio de Bellas Artes for some much needed culture.
-Opened in the early 20th century, this art deco building is an icon of the Mexico City skyline and boasts a huge collection of murals by some of Mexico’s most prolific artists, as well as international artworks and well-curated temporary exhibits.
+11am: Afterwards, head off to Museo del Palacio de Bellas Artes for much-needed culture.
+Opened in the early 20th century, this art deco building is an icon of the city and has a huge collection of murals by some of Mexico’s most prolific artists, as well as international artworks and well-curated temporary exhibits.
 We recommend spending at least a couple of hours there.

-1.30pm: Get some lunch on the go from any of the street vendors that can be found in the nearby Bosque de Chapultepec, or on the streets leading up to it.
+1.30pm: Get some lunch on the go from any of the street vendors that can be found in the nearby Chapultepec park, or on the streets leading up to it.
 It’s a brief walk to the park from the museum and you can enjoy the sights of Paseo de la Reforma on your way.
-Find a bench and watch the squirrels scrabbling up and down the trees, on the lookout for kind tourists offering them food.
-After you’ve eaten stroll around the park – it’s the largest inner-city green space in all of Latin America.
-If you have the time and the inclination, take the quaint train up to the Castillo de Chapultepec and marvel at the exhibits – and the impressive stained glass windows – that can be found in this historic building.
+Find a bench and watch the squirrels scrabbling up and down the trees, on the lookout for tourists offering them food.
+After you’ve eaten, stroll around the park – it’s the largest inner-city green space in Latin America.
+If you have the time and inclination, take the quaint train up to the Castillo de Chapultepec and marvel at the exhibits – and the impressive stained-glass windows – found in this historic building.

-7.30pm: Try and make it before sunset to the Torre Latinoamericana for some drinks in the Miralto bar (and food in the restaurant if you’re feeling peckish).
-The best time to visit this towering Mexico City building is just before the sunsets, so you can soak up the views by day and night.
-If you’re female, head to the ladies’ bathrooms and grab the cubicle that has the completely glass wall for a restroom visit with a view!
+7.30pm: Try to make it before sunset to the Torre Latinoamericana for drinks in the Miralto bar (and food in the restaurant if you’re feeling peckish).
+The best time to visit this towering Mexico City building is just before the sun sets, so you can soak up the views by day and night.
+If you’re female, head to the ladies’ bathrooms and grab the cubicle that has the completely glass wall for a restroom visit with a view.

-Take in a distinct but equally as fascinating part of the city on day two, by heading south to Coyoacán.
+Take in a different, but equally fascinating, part of the city on day two by heading south to Coyoacán.

-9am: Get a speedy breakfast at the excellent Café Avellenada in Coyoacán which offers some of the city’s best coffee as well as a selection of cakes and pan dulces.
+9am: Get a speedy breakfast at the excellent Café Avellenada, which offers some of the best coffee in the city plus a selection of cakes and pan dulces (sweet Mexican pastries).

-10am: Pay a visit to Casa Azul, Frida Kahlo’s old house which is now a museum containing her personal possessions and some of her most recognisable artworks.
+10am: Pay a visit to Casa Azul, Frida Kahlo’s old house that is now a museum containing her personal possessions and some of her most recognizable artworks.
 Make sure to beat the crowds and either have a pre-bought ticket or be there early, as the queue can be incredibly long.
 It opens at 10am most days.

 12pm: Your Casa Azul ticket allows entry to Diego Rivera’s old house too, now known as the Anahuacalli Museum.
-Head there straight afterwards and make sure to go right up to the terrace and take in the views it offers over Coyoacán.
+Head there straight after and make sure to go right up to the terrace and take in the views over Coyoacán.

 2pm: Grab lunch at the Mercado de Coyoacán.
-This fantastic indoor market was said to have been frequented by Kahlo when she was alive, and it has a great assortment of foods to choose from.
-Either eat as you browse or head to the neighbouring Jardín Centenario to enjoy your lunch alfresco style.
-Alternatively, give seafood a go at the famous El Jardin del Pulpo.
+This fantastic indoor market was said to have been frequented by Kahlo, and it has a great assortment of foods.
+Either eat as you browse or head to the neighbouring Jardín Centenario to enjoy your lunch al fresco.
+Alternatively, give seafood a go at El Jardin del Pulpo.

 3.30pm: Pop over to the Leon Trotsky Museum before it closes and take advantage of this amazing and weirdly underrated Coyoacán destination.
 Guided tours are available in both Spanish and English.